 See if long-term care insurance is right for you.
 Consider whether you should buy long-term care insurance.
 As with many financial decisions, there is a lot to be considered in making this decision, not the least of which is its relatively high cost, strict underwriting standards, and complex coverage descriptions.
 It is usually much less costly if purchased earlier, say in your 50s, but that also means that you pay the premiums for a longer period of time.
 If you are in poor health with limited resources, it may be a good choice.
 If you are in good health and with significant resources, it may also make sense to protect those resources.

 Check out a pension alternative.
 Investigate whether purchasing an annuity would benefit you in retirement.
 People without pensions may benefit from the steady payouts that annuities provide, at least in terms of ensuring that you have an income “floor” in retirement that is not at risk due to market fluctuations.
 There are a wide variety of annuity products available, and they can be highly complex and also quite costly.
 As with other complex financial decisions, it’s best to work with an advisor that you trust.
-I will be posting articles about annuities and establishing an income “floor” in retirement in the future here at RetirementStewardship.com.
+I have posted several articles about annuities and establishing an income “floor” in retirement on the blog.

 Make sure you have your affairs in order.
 Only God knows our appointed time, so in terms of having our affairs in order, we need to plan as though it’s tomorrow.
 I’m not trying to be morbid, just realistic.
 By “getting your affairs in order,” I mean things like a will, a health care power of attorney, a financial information letter, etc. Hopefully, you have written a will at some point in your 20s or 30s, and also created a durable power of attorney and healthcare proxy documents.
 If you’ve never done these, you definitely need to take care of that now.
 If it’s been some time since you did them, it’s best to revisit and redo them as necessary as your life circumstances and wishes have probably changed over the years.
 You will enjoy the peace you will have in later life knowing that you have a plan of action already in place.